What is the United Way Diaper Bank?

-The Franklin County Diaper Task Force began as a collaborative effort in 2014.
-Now under the umbrella of the United Way of Franklin County, we remain a volunteer-driven project.
-From the diaper bank, we currently distribute about 5,000 diapers free of charge each month to families in need through ten area food pantries and family centers.
+The Diaper Bank began as a collaborative effort between agencies in 2014, eventually falling under the umbrella of United Way of Franklin County.
+In June 2020 the bank was expanded to serve sites in Hampshire County.
+The Bank currently distribute about 6,000 to 10,000 diapers free of charge each month to families in need through fourteen local food pantries and family centers.
 Our outreach has been extended through our pilot cloth diapering service ‘scholarship’ program.
 And we are working to increase awareness of both ‘diaper need’ and of more environmentally -friendly diapering options.
-Our funding remains through donations from our various events and drives.
+We are funded by grants, our annual diaper drive and generous donations from our community members.

 What about government assistance?